Teachers, principals, and their unions have a hard job to do.

 “With Starling, I know that I am not alone and that there are tools to help.
 I have really enjoyed this course.
 Thank you.”

 “These are the tools I’ve desperately needed for my mental health.
-I have already been practicing some of these through therapy and the thought balancer, in my journal writing, and it is really such a relief!”
+I have already been practicing some of these through the program and the thought balancer, in my journal writing, and it is really such a relief!”

 “I feel like I’m understanding how I actually do have control of my feelings and stress levels and now need to work on changing negative thought pathways.
 THANK YOU for helping me learn how to get back in charge of my brain.”